seba8co/k8s-cluster-vagrant-ansible/README.md

 ## Cluster configuration

-You can configure your k8s cluster by editing the CONFIGURATION VARIABLES available in the Vagrantfile.
+You can configure your k8s cluster by editing the configuration variables available in the Vagrantfile.

 ## Kubectl configuration